 HER-C 308 Intermediate Wheel Throwing (3 cr.)
+P: C206

-P: C204 and C206.
-Designed for art majors who wish to pursue wheel throwing as a main focus of expression.
-Assignments will focus on developing wheel throwing skills through an investigation of contemporary vessel makers as well as development of a personal style in vessel work.
+Designed for ceramics majors to further develop wheel throwing skills.
+Assignments will focus on investigation of contemporary methods that utilize the wheel as a tool for functional as well as sculptural objects.
+Emphasis is on developing skill through an exploration of more complex forms and investigative surface finishes and firing techniques.

 HER-C 350 Ceramic Workshop (3 cr.)
-P: C204 and C206.
-This course is designed to offer specific focused topics of interest in the ceramic arts.
-Such topics may include kiln building, slip casting, mold making, making and using decalomania, and raku firing, to name a few.
+P: C204, C206 This course is designed to offer specific focused topics of surface design and alternative firing techniques in the ceramic arts.
+All methods of forming ceramic objects to be explored in an intensive 3 week workshop environment.

-HER-C 400 Individual Research in Ceramics (1-6 cr.)
-P: C305.
-This course is designed to investigate specific advanced ceramic techniques as used by contemporary artists.
+HER-C 400 Ceramics V (3-6 cr cr.)
+P: C305 This course is designed to investigate specific advanced ceramic techniques as used by contemporary artists.
 Areas of study will be offered on an alternate basis.
 Subject matter to be covered will include kiln construction and glaze calculations.

-HER-C 405 Individual Research in Ceramics (1-6 cr.)
-P: C305 and C307.
-Study devoted to the student's independent research in ceramics.
-Emphasis placed on advanced techniques and the development of concepts and philosophies pertinent to the student's direction.
+HER-C 405 Ceramics VI (3-6 cr.)
+P: C400

+Final semester study devoted to the student's independent research in ceramics.
+Emphasis placed on advanced techniques and the development of concepts and philosophies pertinent to the student's direction culminating in a thesis body of work.